-Understanding the potential of the metaverse and making it a reality was discussed during an FT Live panel hosted in partnership with HCL Technologies on the last day of the World Economic Forum in Davos.
+Understanding the potential of the metaverse and making it a reality was discussed during an FT Live panel hosted in partnership with HCLTech on the last day of the World Economic Forum in Davos.

-Kalyan Kumar, CTO and Head of Ecosystems at HCL Technologies was joined by Valérie Beaulieu, Chief Marketing & Sales Officer at Adecco and Don McGuire, Chief Marketing Officer at Qualcomm.
+Kalyan Kumar, CTO and Head of Ecosystems at HCLTech was joined by Valérie Beaulieu, Chief Marketing & Sales Officer at Adecco and Don McGuire, Chief Marketing Officer at Qualcomm.
 The panel was hosted by Rana Foroohar, the Financial Times’ Global Business Columnist and an Associate Editor.

 What is the metaverse?

 “There are lots of different points of view and from a Qualcomm perspective, we don’t know what it will end up being.
 It could have a significant impact on the gaming and entertainment industries or be used for enterprise productivity.
 There are numerous possibilities,” said McGuire, whose company makes the technology crucial to building the metaverse.